Darron Brittman

-Darron Brittman (born September 3, 1962) is a former American basketball player who is best known as the first officially recognized NCAA Division I season steals leader in 1985–86.
+Darron Brittman (born September 3, 1962) is an American former basketball player who is best known as the first officially recognized NCAA Division I season steals leader in 1985–86.
 He is also one of only two Division I players ever to record 11 or more steals in two separate games.
 The first occurrence was on January 24, 1986 against McKendree University, and the second time happened two weeks later on February 8 against Saint Xavier University.
 Brittman recorded 11 steals in each game.